ayaka14732/tpu-starter/README.md

 ### 2.1.
 Modify VPC firewall

+You need to loosen the restrictions of the firewall so that Mosh and other programs will not be blocked.

 Open the [Firewall management page](https://console.cloud.google.com/networking/firewalls/list) in VPC network.

 Click the button to create a new firewall rule.

 ![](assets/2.png)

-Set name to allow-all, targets to 'All instances in the network', source filter to 0.0.0.0/0, protocols and ports to 'Allow all', and then click 'Create'.
+Set name to 'allow-all', targets to 'All instances in the network', source filter to 0.0.0.0/0, protocols and ports to 'Allow all', and then click 'Create'.

 ### 2.2.
 Create a TPU instance